henrybarreto/minivpn/README.md

 loop Every IP package
     par From Client
-    interface ->> client: Receive the IP package client ->> client: Encrypt the package
-    client ->> server: Send the IP package to server server ->> server: Look for the package's destination and sent it end
+    interface ->> client: Receive the IP package client ->> client: Encrypt the package with destination public key client ->> server: Send the IP package to server server ->> server: Look for the package's destination and sent it end